eventide-project/record-invocation/README.md

 # => More than one invocation record matches (Method Name: :some_method, Parameters: {:some_parameter=>"some argument"}) (RecordInvocation::Error)
 ```

-If only one invocation of the method was recorded, then the predicate will respond affirmatively.
+If only one invocation of the method was recorded, then the `invoked?` predicate will respond affirmatively.

 ``` ruby
 recorder.some_method('some argument', 'some other argument')